-If you don’t clear up after your dog, we can issue you with a fixed penalty notice of £50 or prosecute you in the Magistrates’ Court where you can be fined up to £1000.
+If you don’t clear up after your dog we can issue you with a fixed penalty notice of £50 or prosecute you in the Magistrates’ Court where you can be fined up to £1000.

 Please make sure you worm your dog every six months and don’t walk it where children play.
 Dog faeces can cause an infection that could lead to blindness in children.

-If we’re taking legal action we may need a witness statement from you.
+If you identify the dog owner we may send an informal letter, or pursue legal action.
+If we’re taking legal action we would need a witness statement from you.